JetBrains/amper/docs/Documentation.md

 - `macos/framework`
 - etc.

-The product types is supposed to be [extensible](#extensibility), so the following types are also possible:
+The product types is supposed to be [extensible](#extensibility), so the following types could also be possible in the future:
 - `jvm/war`
 - `jvm/intellij-plugin`